bhoreal/docs.bhoreal.com/docs/start.md

 ![Bhoreal](images/bhoreal_mini_back_microcontroller.jpg)

 The Bhoreal Mini Slim uses the ATmega32U4 microcontroller for its processing power.
-You can download the datasheet [here](http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Summary.pdf).Some of its key features are as follows:
+You can download the datasheet [here](http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Summary.pdf).

+Some of its key features are as follows:

-ARM 32-bit Cortex™-M3 CPU Core
-72Mhz operating frequency, 1.25 DMIPS/MHz (Dhrystone 2.1)
+- 16Mhz operating frequency
-128KB of Flash memory
+- 12 KB of Flash memory
+- 8-bit AVR
-20KB of SRAM
+- 2.5 KB of SRAM
-12 bit ADC
+- 10 bit ADC
-USB 2.0 full-speed interface
+- USB 2.0 full-speed interface
-USART, SPI and I2C interfaces
+- USART, SPI and I2C interfaces
-JTAG Debug mode
+- JTAG Debug mode

 ### Transistor